 Convention Tours are an opportunity for fellow Group Coordinators to network with each other and Go Ahead staff in an exciting new destination.
-At our most recent Convention in Dublin, six-time Group Coordinator Verna was on hand to document the experience.
+At our Convention in Dublin, six-time Group Coordinator Verna was on hand to document the experience.
 Here’s what she had to say about it.

 If you ever want to find a way to be with like-minded Group Coordinators, Conventions are the time and place to do that.
 From the time we flew into Dublin to the time it was over, we all really enjoyed our time at this October Convention.
 I think it was a combination of Robin and CJ along with Roland and Mattia, plus a very enthusiastic and friendly group of Coordinators, that made this time together so very special.
 A fellow Group Coordinator, Lynn, who has attended seven Conventions now, said this was the best out of all of the seven!
 That says something about the positive atmosphere from everyone.

-Coming from the west coast always makes my husband and I some of the last to arrive, but there was Roland with a warm welcome and smiling face to greet us at the airport.
+Coming from the west coast always makes my husband and me some of the last to arrive, but there was Roland with a warm welcome and smiling face to greet us at the airport.
 When we arrived at our lovely hotel, CJ and Robin were there with a very warm greeting as well.
 I also had a lovely surprise as two of my new friends (whom I have met on our Group Coordinator Facebook page) were also there with a friendly greeting for me!
 What a beginning!

 We had time to freshen up and off we went to a lovely pub called O’Donoghue’s, complete with a private room for our first toast to our time together in Dublin.
 We all visited around the room and personally got to know more of this positive group.
 I have to say that everyone was very nice and very friendly.
 I think all of these people embody what Go Ahead is looking for in their leaders.
 Next door was the excellent Bang!
 Restaurant where we headed for dinner.
-What a delicious meal was laid out for us!
+What a delicious meal that was laid out for us!
 We all left in great spirits, ready for a good sleep.

 The next day, we rose early for the Convention meeting.
 Robin, Director of Group Sales & Marketing, went over some of the highlights and recent updates to the Group Travel Program: